Vervious/gpt/README.md

 ![loss plot](img/14-alltrain-deep.png)

 Let's talk about mlp matrices.
 Here, we map y to a (CxC)-matrix M (using the appropriate decomposition), and then directly apply M to x.
+Here, we use an inner matrix of size 48x48.
 ```
 y = self.ln_1(x)
 attn = self.attn(y)